-A Project Title: Jharkhand Power System Improvement Project (JPSIP)
+A Project Title: Jharkhand Power System Improvement Project (JPSIP)K

 B Stakeholder Title: (Gram Panchayat Mukhiya/ Pradhan/ Community Members (TP)

 Note: This document provides a working summary of the main facts captured during the consultation/key informant interview held and should not be treated as formal minutes.
 It is therefore deliberately not exhaustive or chronological.
 Its purpose is to record significant information/feedback and not intended for official review or approval.

 C Basic details:

-Location: Village: Bhagabandh Gram Panchayat: Narodih
+Location: Village: Banpur Gram Panchayat: Latehar

-D Date 23/07/2018 Block: Narayanpur
+Date 23/08/2018 Block: Latehar

 D Attended By

 Sr. Name Designation

-1. Ruplal Marandi Gram Panchayat Mukhiya
+1. Musterni Bibi Gram Panchayat Mukhiya

-2. Sanaul Miyan Gram Pradhan
+2. Indradev Ora Gram Pradhan

-3. Rajbul Miyan Village Resident
+3. Janti Devi Village Resident

-4. Lal Mohammad Village Resident
+4. Basanti Devi Village Resident

-5. Abdul Qayyum Ansari Village Resident
+5. Kalawati Devi Village Resident

-6. Muslim Miyan Village Resident
+6. Roshno Devi Village Resident

-7. Kurban Ansari Village Resident
+7. Mango Devi Village Resident

-8. Tahir Hussain Village Resident
+8. Sangita Devi Village Resident

-9. Mohammed Riyaz Village Resident
+9. Mangur Kujur Village Resident

-10.
+10. Sublu Ram Village Resident

-11.
+11. Chusti Ansari Village Resident

-12.
+12. Kathari Devi Village Resident

 E Purpose of Consultation

-Collection of information regarding baseline socio-economic condition.
+Collection of information regarding baseline socio-economic condition

 F Key Points Discussed:

-• 40-45 Household reside in this village.
-95% population of this village are from Muslim community.
-Rate 5% population are from tribe community (Pujhar). • Agriculture is the main occupation of the villagers.
-Farmers grow Paddy (Dhan) in monsoon seasons.
-Due to dependency on monsoon agriculture was not done in Summer Season.
-In off season villagers do labour work in village and nearby places. • Only primary school is available in this village.
-Nearest middle school is available at bhagaband, two kilometres from this village.
-High school and college available at Narayanpur which 3.5 km from this village is approx.. • Anganbadi present in the village.
-Anganbadi is not working properly • No Primary Health clinic present in the village.
-Nearest health centre present in the Narayanpur (3.5 Km). • To fulfil drinking water requirements of this village there are 5 handpumps available out of them only two are working and 3 are in bad condition.
-2 wells are also reported from this village, which are used for the irrigation purpose.
-These wells were constructed under the monitoring of Jal Sahiya of this village. • Toilets were made under Swachh Bharat Mission in the village.
-Even after the construction of toilets, a large fraction of population practices open defecation. • Two Mahila Samiti present in the village.
-Each samiti contains 13 women. • In welfare schemes following schemes are reported to be running in the village - ○ PDS Scheme - 90% population of this village reported as red card holder.
-They get 5 Kg rice per person per month.
-10% population (PTG) have yellow card.
-They get 35 Kg rice per family per month.
+There are approximately 200-250 households in this village.
+Kujur, Khan, Ansari, Tiwari, Dubey and Ora community are reported from the village.
+People in this area depend on agriculture for their livelihood.
+Paddy, Wheat, Maize, and Lentils are the crops they used to cultivate in a yearly manner.
+In the off-season, farmers work as daily wage laborers in the local and outside market.
+Primary school available in the village.
+Nearest high school and college available at Latehar (2km).
+Primary health center (PHC) is not available in the village.
+Nearest health centre is available at Latehar.
+The primary source of water is handpumps.
+There are 12-15 handpumps available in village installed by the government but only 3-4 hand pumps are presently in working condition.
+It was also observed that most of the villagers have their own handpump in their home.
+Toilets were available in approximately 95% of households toilets in this village.
+Toilets were made using the grant received under Swaccha Bharat Mission.
+Monitoring of toilet construction was done by mukhiya.
+8-10 Mahila Samiti reported in the village.
+Each Mahila Samiti consists of approx 10-12 women. they do small savings and give the financial loan to needy women.
+PDS Scheme - Rice, wheat, and Kerosine oil distributed by the PDS dealer.
+90% household has a red card and all families get their ration from the dealer.
+Residents complained that ration dealer gives them less amount of rice than the allocated.
+10% population have a yellow card and they get 35 kg rice per month per family.
+Scholarship schemes - Scholarship schemes are available but very less number of students reported availing this facility.
+Those who applied for the scholarships are getting it in their bank account.
+The bank account should be aadhar linked otherwise students don't get the amount in their account.